GabriG23/visual-geolocalization-project/README.md

 By this notebook, several actions could be done.
 Once downloaded the model above, you can run the blocks of the notebook in order to:
 - Downloading the dataset.
-- Extract specific query and image from the dataset by the index
+- Extract specific query and image from the dataset by the index.
 - Use the model to make inference on these images.
 - Visualize the attention map as an heat map computed for a specific image by the model (you can also remove the comment to see and select the coordinates of the K highest keypoints from the attention map)